The Church’s Ministry with Dementia Online Teaching Series Returns for a Third Cohort!

 - Insight and tools for entering the world of people with dementia.

-- An understanding of Christian discipleship as being more than believing.
+- An understanding of Christian discipleship as being more than mere belief.

 - Identification of contributions the church can make to people affected by dementia and gifts people with dementia can provide the church.